Skip to Main Content

 Parenting Siblings

-Siblings of children with cancer need attention and support.
+When a child is diagnosed with a life-threatening illness, it turns the world upside down for brothers and sisters, too.
+Siblings need attention and support.
 They need to know that their parents love them unconditionally and understand their fears and emotions.
 Parents should encourage siblings to share their feelings and give them ways to express their emotions.

 Family members and friends can help.
 Hospital staff such as child life specialists, social workers, chaplains, and psychologists can provide support as well.